zaoyang/30-days-of-web-development/day-20/day-20.cq.md

 ### PHP: One of the Web’s Original Languages

 PHP, though on a mild downward trend, is not going away anytime soon.
 WordPress is built on PHP.
 If you are not already familiar with WordPress, it is a website creation tool.
-WordPress _is the largest_ Website Creation tool, and it is estimated that 27% of the websites on the internet are powered using WordPress[^wp].
+WordPress _is the largest_ Website Creation tool, and it is estimated that 27% of the websites on the internet are powered using [WordPress](https://www.whoishostingthis.com/compare/wordpress/stats/).
 If you want to build WordPress websites, you'll need to know PHP.

 Facebook also uses PHP.
 However, Facebook is somewhat "old," and it is generally thought that if Facebook were to be started today, they would use something other than PHP.